samisalkosuo/scripts/README.md

 Some or more of these scripts are not, as they say, "production quality".
 There are hardcoded stuff, stuff related to very specific environments or setup and so on.

 Scripts are usually tested with RedHat Linux 7, or CentOS 7.
-Occasionally also with Mac and Cygwin.
+Occasionally also with Ubuntu, Mac and Cygwin.

 ## Scripts

 - install_lighttpd.sh - Installs and start lighttpd HTTP server.
 - install_ucd.sh - Installs IBM UrbanCode Deploy Server.
 - install_ucd_agent.sh - Installs IBM UrbanCode Deploy Agent.
+- rss2csv.sh - Reads RSS and writes CSV.
+Uses Python script in python-dir.
 - setup_bluemix_cli.sh - Installs CLI tools for IBM Bluemix.
 - username.sh - Username generator.